Splunk® Enterprise

 When you install Splunk Enterprise, you must create a username and password for the administrator account.
 Your Splunk Enterprise instance isn't accessible without this account.

-If you upgrade from an older version of Splunk Enterprise, the installation uses the old administrator credentials.
+If you upgrade from an older version of Splunk Enterprise, the installer uses existing administrator credentials and doesn't ask you to create new ones.

-Splunk Enterprise installers cannot create administrator passwords on their own.
-You either need to provide it as part of running the installer, or supply the password in a configuration file that the installer can read during the installation process.
+2. Supply the password in a configuration file that the installer can read during the installation process

 If you do not create the password during the installation process using one of these methods, it's possible to end up with a temporarily unusable instance.
 This can happen, for example, if you use the --no-prompt Splunk CLI argument for starting a Splunk Enterprise installation and at the same time do not provide an administrator password in the user-seed.conf configuration file inside the installation.
 In this case, the installer doesn't prompt you to create an administrator account, and since you did not specify a password, the installer succeeds in installing the software, but does not create the administrator credentials.